5 great films to help you learn German

 Das Leben der Anderen

 Das Leben der Anderen is possibly the best film about people watching; even if the person doing that watching just happens to be a spy!
 Gerd Wiesler works for the secret police and is spying on writer Georg Dreyman and his lover Christa Sieland.
 Wiesler believes that Dreyman is disloyal to the Communist Party, so begins to follow his every move.
 In doing so, Wiesler becomes more involved with and intrigued by their lives.
 Das Leben der Anderson is going to have you, much like Wiesler, involved and intrigued from start to finish.
 The film is directed by Florian Henckel von Donnersmarck.
 You can see the trailer for the film here.

 Directed by Hans-Christian Schmid, Requiem is the story of a girl with epilepsy who is believed to be possessed.
 The story is filmed entirely on handheld cameras giving it a documentary feel.
-Unlike other films which dramatise the real life story of Anneliese Michel by exploring her so-called possession, Requiem chooses to focus instead on the protagonist's mental health.
-For this film Anneliese is called Michaela Klingler, and we follow Michaela as she fights to live a normal life.
+Unlike other films which dramatise the real-life story of Anneliese Michel by exploring her so-called possession, Requiem chooses to focus instead on the protagonist's mental health.
+For this film, Anneliese is called Michaela Klingler, and we follow Michaela as she fights to live a normal life.
 Requiem will draw you in and have you empathising with Michaela from your very first meeting.
-The handheld camera view can be a little distracting to begin with, particularly when viewing the film as a German lesson!
-But persevere, because Requiem is worth the effort.
-You can see the film's trailer here.
+The handheld camera view can be a little distracting at the beginning, but persevere!
+Requiem is worth the effort.
+You can watch the film's trailer here.

 A Coffee in Berlin